 Qualitative documentary research utilizes narrative, archival, content, semiotics and discourse analysis (Denzin & Lincoln, 1994) as some of its main tools.
 This study engages in a site of discussion and discourse (Denzin & Lincoln, 1994) thus requiring discourse analysis to answer the questions posed, and to uncover power relations in policy documents.
 To begin with it is necessary to distinguish between 'discourse', 'text' and 'genre'.
-Wodak (2001) makes the distinction, "that 'discourse' can be understood as a complex bundle of simultaneous and sequential interrelated linguistic acts... (whilst) 'texts' can be conceived as materially durable products of linguistic actions" (p.66).
+Wodak (2001) makes the distinction, "that 'discourse' can be understood as a complex bundle of simultaneous and sequential interrelated linguistic acts... (whilst) 'texts' can be conceived as materially durable products of linguistic actions' (p.66).
 A genre, according to Fairclough (1995), may be characterised as "a socially ratified way of using language in connection with a type of particular language" (p.14).
-Fundamental to understanding discourse analysis are six features that constitute texts, discourse is shaped by the world, and discourse shapes the world, discourse is shaped by language, and discourse shapes language, discourse is shaped by participants, and discourse shapes participants, discourse is shaped by prior discourse, and discourse shapes the possibilities for future discourse, discourse is shaped by its medium, and discourse shapes the possibilities of its medium, and discourse is shaped by purpose, and discourse shapes possible purposes (Phillips & Jorgensen, 2002).
+Fundamental to understanding discourse analysis are six features that constitute texts, discourse is shaped by the world, and discourse shapes the world, discourse is shaped by language, and discourse shapes language, discourse is shaped by participants, and discourse shapes participants, discourse is shaped by prior discourse, and discourse shapes the possibilities of its medium, and discourse is shaped by purpose, and discourse shapes possible purposes (Phillips & Jorgensen, 2002).